-1.5 The eastern half of the Knightsbridge Character Area (CA) (Character Area 1 - referred to in the CAA as 'Kensington Squares' despite being in the Knightsbridge Area) - is an area of residential terraces and garden squares.
-Here, buildings are generally lower in height than in Area 1, plots are smaller and streets narrower, creating a sense of intimacy and character.
+1.5 The eastern half of the Knightsbridge Character Area (CA) (Character Area 1 - referred to in the Kensington CA as 'Kensington Squares' despite being in the Knightsbridge Area) - is an area of residential terraces and garden squares.
+Here, buildings are generally lower in height than in the rest of Area 1 and plots are smaller and streets narrower, creating a sense of intimacy and character.
 Terraces are mainly of yellow stock brick, stucco, half stucco or a few are faced in stone.
 The garden squares are of central importance to the character of the area.
-Despite an absence of street trees, the planting in the private garden squares and other spaces gives the Area a quiet, leafy character.
+Despite an absence of street trees, the planting in the private garden squares and other spaces gives the area a quiet, leafy character.

-Residential terraces and mews: Lancelot Place and Ennismore Gardens Mews
+Residential terraces and mews: Montpelier Walk and Ennismore Garden Mews